-8. Significant Project Changes
+9. Significant Project Changes

-The grantee is required to obtain prior written approval from the NSF Grants Officer when ever there are significant changes in the project or its direction as stipulated below.
+The grantee is required to obtain prior written approval from the NSF Grants Officer whenever there are significant changes in the project or its direction as stipulated below.

 - a.
-Transfer of the Project Effort (Subawards) - NSF authorization to contract or otherwise transfer a significant part of the research or substantive effort to another organization that has been disclosed in the proposal is not needed unless approval has been specifically withheld in the award letter.

-- 2. If it becomes necessary to transfer, by contract or other means, a significant part of the research or substantive effort after an award has been made, notification of this intent should be submitted to NSF electronically via the NSF FastLane system and electronically signed by an Authorized Organizational Representative (AOR).
+Transfer of the Project Effort (Subawards) - 1.
+NSF authorization to contract or otherwise transfer a significant part of the research or substantive effort to another organization that has been disclosed in the proposal is not needed unless approval has been specifically withheld in the award notice. - 2.
+If it becomes necessary to transfer, by contract or other means, a significant part of the research or substantive effort after an award has been made, notification of this intent should be submitted to NSF electronically via the NSF FastLane system and electronically signed by an Authorized Organizational Representative (AOR).
 At a minimum, the request shall include a clear description of the work to be performed and the basis for selection of the subrecipient (except for collaborative/joint arrangements); (see AAG Chapter II.B.3. for additional information).
-NSF approval of such changes will be by an amendment to the grant signed by the NSF Grants Officer. - The grantee remains responsible for maintaining the necessary documentation on all subawards and making it available to NSF upon request.
-The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF. - 4.
-Grantees shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles 5, 7, 9, 10, 11, 12, 17, 18, 19, 20, 21, 22, 23, 24, 27, 28, 29, 30, 31, 32, 34, 35, 37, 38, 39, 40 and 41.
-If the grantee issues subawards exceeding \$2,000 for construction, alteration or repair that are within the scope of the Acts found in 2 CFR Part 215, Appendix A, "Contract Provisions," the appropriate clauses applicable to construction activities also will be included in applicable subawards.
+NSF approval of such changes will be by an amendment to the grant signed by the NSF Grants Officer. - 3.
+The grantee remains responsible for maintaining the necessary documentation on all subawards and making it available to NSF upon request.
+The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF.

+4. Grantees shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles 5, 7, 9, 10, 11, 12, 16, 17, 18, 19, , 20, 21, 22, 26, 27, 28, 29, 30, 31, 33, 34, 36, 37, 38, 39, and 40.